 How many people are purchasing these horns?
 Why are they using them and of what age, nationality and sex are each of these people?

 It isn’t that big of a deal to know the answer, but it’s more curiosity, because in the United States – it’s kind of like going to a 4th of July fireworks show – and seeing the vendors that are out in the venue.
-It’s always the kids that are present that end up walking around with the sparklers and the glow in the dark necklaces – and NEVER the adults.
+It’s always the kids that end up with sparklers and those glow in the dark necklaces – and NEVER the adults.

 So how does it work for these horns at the World Cup?
 Is it anything like America’s Independence Day, or is this just the theory of a “stupid Yank”, perhaps?